objectiphy/objectiphy/README.md

 # Objectiphy
 An easy-to-use ORM for PHP

-(c) 2020 Russell Walker.
-Some parts of the code were developed with the support of Provisional Objectiphy Limited.
+(c) 2021 Russell Walker.
+Some parts of the code were developed with the support of Provisional Marmalade Limited.